Using Apache HttpClient

 <appender name="LOKI" class="com.github.loki4j.logback.Loki4jAppender">

-<http class="com.github.loki4j.logback.ApacheHttpSender">
+<sender class="com.github.loki4j.logback.ApacheHttpSender">

 ...